 We’ve been talking about female infertility as the main reason egg donors are needed.
 But another family is in search of egg donors: gay male couples.
 Our culture is accepting new ways to think about parenthood and families.
 The path to fatherhood is long and complicated for male couples; gay people still face discrimination when it comes to adoption.
 Surrogacy with donor eggs is a way for gay fathers to have children and build families with a genetic connection.

 Egg donors have the power to make family dreams come true for so many people.
 As you consider donating eggs, consider the lives your decision will touch.
-To understand more about egg donation, read our FAQs or contact us.
+To understand more about don d'ovules, read our FAQ ou Nous contacter.